Close Alert Banner

 Taking care of your child at home

-• Support and protect the frozen limb at all times.
+• Always support and protect the frozen limb.
 Raising the limb on a pillow may help to reduce pain.

 • Keep the limb in a comfortable position.

 • Avoid excessive activity involving the frozen limb.
-Your child or teen can’t feel or control the limb while it’s frozen.
+Your child can't feel or control the limb while it’s frozen.

-• Children and youth shouldn’t try to bear weight on a numb leg or use a numb arm for support.
+• Your child shouldn't try to bear weight on a numb leg or use a numb arm for support.

 Caring for the injection site

-If your child or teen’s pain is not under control, check the tubing for closed clamps or kinks.
+If your child’s pain is not under control, check tubing for closed clamps or kinks.
 Also check to make sure there is medication in the pump.

-Your child or teen will not be able to have a shower or tub bath while the catheter is in place.
-A sponge bath is OK.
+Your child will not be able to have a shower or tub bath while the catheter is in place.
+A sponge bath is okay.

 Follow your surgeon’s activity restrictions.

 Please see the instruction manual on how to check infusion status.
-Don’t drop the pump, and keep it out of water.
-If your child or teen is using ice for comfort, keep it way from the lower part of the pump tubing.
+Don’t drop the pump and keep it out of the water.
+If your child is using ice for comfort, keep it away from the lower part of the pump tubing.

-• will not allow you to make any adjustments to it
+The pump infuses the nerve block medication and will not allow you to make any adjustments to it.

-• Gives the numbing medication very slowly — it may take more than 24 hours before you notice a change in the size or look of the pump
+It gives the numbing medication very slowly – it may take more than 24hrs before you notice a change in the size or look of the pump.
+It will gradually increase as the infusion continues. it will “collapse” as it empties

-If your anesthesiologist decides that your child or teen will need the medication infusion for longer than 48 hours, you may have to return to CHEO for a pump replacement.
+If your anesthesiologist decides that your child will need the medication infusion for longer than 48hrs, you may have to return to CHEO for a pump replacement.

 Removing the catheter

 You will remove the dressing and catheter at home.
 The anesthesiologist will tell you when to do this.
-Any remaining numbness your child or teen has been feeling should go away within 24 hours after the catheter is removed.
+Any remaining numbness your child has been feeling goes away within 24hrs after the catheter is removed.

 To remove the catheter: